Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Delhi and Winnipeg.
+To all the kids in New York and Woodstock.

 I'm losing my edge.